 Know Your Options if you Have Difficulty Making Payments and Need Assistance

-There are a number of options for borrowers who encounter situations that make it difficult to make their student loan payments.
+There are a number of options for borrowers who encounter situations that make it difficult to manage their student loans.
 Your student loan servicer will work with you to find a solution, but you have to contact your servicer to get assistance.
 For example, if your income has changed dramatically you might want to change to an income driven repayment plan or adjust the plan you’re on based on your change in income.
 Additionally, if you return to school, to pursue a graduate degree for example, you can postpone (or defer) your student loans while you’re back in school.
 Don’t make the mistake of simply ignoring your student loan payments and damaging your credit score.

-As you look forward to graduation and starting a new chapter in your life, just remember to do a little planning and research now to best manage your student loan payments and find the best repayment plan for your situation.
+As you look forward to graduation and starting a new chapter in your life, just remember to do a little planning and research now to best manage your student loans and find the best repayment plan for your situation.
 And remember, your student loan servicer is there to help you if you have any questions.